jargonzhou/learning-frontend-stack/tools/tools.md

 # Misc
 * [Axios](./Axios/Axios.md): Axios is a promise-based HTTP Client for node.js and the browser.
 It is isomorphic (= it can run in the browser and nodejs with the same codebase).
 On the server-side it uses the native node.js http module, while on the client (browser) it uses XMLHttpRequests.
+* [classnames](https://github.com/JedWatson/classnames): A simple javascript utility for conditionally joining classNames together.
+* [cssnano](https://github.com/cssnano/cssnano): cssnano is a modern, modular compression tool written on top of the PostCSS ecosystem, which allows us to use a lot of powerful features in order to compact CSS appropriately.
 * [Lodash](./Lodash/Lodash.md): A modern JavaScript utility library delivering modularity, performance & extras.
 * [Sass](./Sass/Sass.md): Sass is a stylesheet language that’s compiled to CSS.
 * [UI5 Web Components](./UI5%20Web%20Components/UI5%20Web%20Components.md)